A Walk Around Hourglass Lake at Disney World

 The Disney Skyliner station for Pop and Art sits in the middle of the bridge.
 Guests line up along both sides of the bridge each morning to take the Skyliner to Epcot or Hollywood Studios.

-And we’ll head toward the Cars section of Art of Animation.
+First, we’ll head toward the Cars section of Art of Animation.
 Since we’re walking around the perimeter of Hourglass Lake, we won’t see the oversized characters inside the different areas.

 Related: Cars Section at Art of Animation